Sonic Logo

 Sonic Emblem

-As a graphic sign, the developers used the profile of a key character from the very first video game – Sonic The Hedgehog.
+As a graphic sign, the developers used the profile of a key character from the very first video game, Sonic the Hedgehog.
 It is drawn in a half-turn with three wide spikes sticking out from behind.
-The eyes are large, with a contrasting mini-oval in the center, which replaces the pupil.
+The eyes are large, with a contrasting mini-oval at the center that replaces the pupil.

 The designers chose two types of branded typefaces for the logo: Nise SegaSonic (basic version) and Nise Sonic (modernized version).
 They have a diagonally turned “O” and an uneven cut “C.”